 In the resulting Name_of_Source_Control_System Login dialog box, provide the user name and password you use to access your source control system, and click OK.

-select the source control system project to associate with the folder
+source control system project to associate with the folder and click

-are associated with the source control system project you selected.
+with the source control system project you selected.
+For the example,

 Add files to the source control system.
 Do this only once for each file: